imarkoff/Marble-shell-theme/README.md

 > [!TIP]
 > If you want to install only one color, use the `--red`, `--yellow`, `--green`, `--blue`, `--purple`, `--gray` option.

+See the [installation tweaks](#-installation-tweaks) section for more information.

+If you want to remove the theme, see the [uninstallation](#-uninstallation--reinstallation) section.

 ## 🖥️ GDM theme